openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 File-Control.
 Select account-file Assign AcctFile.
 ```

----
-`DATA` (optional)
-- Define external files, and allocate a copy of the data.
+3. `DATA` which is optional, and is used to define external files, and allocate a copy of the data.

-**optional Syntax**
-- `DATA` DIVISION for defining a class instance method
+its optional Syntax is `DATA` DIVISION for defining a class instance method

-consists of any of the following four sections:
+the `DATA` DIVISION consists of any of the following four sections:
-- `FILE SECTION`
-    - The same as a program `FILE SECTION`, except that a method `FILE SECTION` can define EXTERNAL files only.
+- `FILE SECTION`: The same as a program `FILE SECTION`, except that a method `FILE SECTION` can define EXTERNAL files only.

-- `LOCAL-STORAGE SECTION`
-    - A separate copy of the `LOCAL-STORAGE` data is allocated for each invocation of the method, and is freed on return from the method.
+- `LOCAL-STORAGE SECTION`: A separate copy of the `LOCAL-STORAGE` data is allocated for each invocation of the method
-    - If you specify the `VALUE` clause on a data item, the item is initialized to that value on each invocation of the method.
+, and is freed on return from the method, and If you specify the `VALUE` clause on a data item, the item is initialized
-- `WORKING-STORAGE SECTION`
+to that value on each invocation of the method.

-    - A single copy of the `WORKING-STORAGE` data is allocated, and the data persists in its last-used state until the run unit ends.
+- `WORKING-STORAGE SECTION`: A single copy of the `WORKING-STORAGE` data is allocated, and the data persists in its last-used state until the run unit ends.
-      The same copy of the data is used whenever the method is invoked, regardless of the invoking object or thread.
+      The same copy of the data is used whenever the method is invoked, regardless of the invoking object or thread,
-    - If you specify the `VALUE` clause on a data item, the item is initialized to that value on the first invocation of the method.
+and if you specify the `VALUE` clause on a data item, the item is initialized to that value on the first invocation of the method.

 - `LINKAGE SECTION`
----

-`PROCEDURE` (optional)
-- Code the executable statements to complete the service provided by the method.
+4. `PROCEDURE` which is optional, and is used to code the executable statements to complete the service provided by the method.

-**optional Syntax**
-- `PROCEDURE DIVISION` for defining a class instance method
+its optional Syntax is `PROCEDURE DIVISION` for defining a class instance method

-- You cannot, code the following statements in a method:
+You cannot, code the following statements in a method:
 - ENTRY
 - EXIT PROGRAM
 - The following obsolete elements of Standard COBOL 85:
     - ALTER
     - GOTO without a specified procedure-name
     - SEGMENT-LIMIT
     - USE FOR DEBUGGING

----

 ### Overriding an instance method
 An instance method that is defined in a subclass is said to override an inherited instance method that would otherwise be